Theta-Limited/OpenAthena-Legacy-Python/README.md

 If an invisible, imaginary mathematical line was "paramaterized" from the aircraft's camera towards the ground at its angle of declanation, the point farthest along this line but closest to any geographic lat/long/alt data point is likely to be the target which the camera is aiming at.
 This would provide the aircraft operator with a rough latitude, longitude, and elevation of the target to which the camera is aiming in an extremely short period of time.

-# Uses
+# Military Uses
 Especially when employed with GPS-guided munitions (artillery, stuff dropped outta planes, whatever) this would greatly aid the safety and processes of the [forward artillery observer](https://en.wikipedia.org/wiki/Artillery_observer) using soley inexpensive consumer electronics, all while reducing the risk of operator error (mismeasurement, miscalculation, etc.) and subsequent risk of friendly-fire incidents and risk to civilian lives.

 In addition, a passive optical-based approach to target identification does not trigger the active protection system(s) of targets, including armored vehicles.
 This can be highly beneficial depending on the usage environment.

+# Civilian Uses

-Also, much more practical but much less fun-sounding, it could be used for search and rescue operations, measuring and surveying for civic engineering (or something), and many other commercial purposes.
+Also, much more practical but much less fun-sounding, it can be used for search and rescue operations, wildfire detection and management, measuring and surveying for civic engineering, and many other commercial purposes.

 # US Arms export control notice
-If you are using this software in a country that is under restriction from the United States under the Arms Export Control Act, you may only use this for practical purposes and may not use this software in conflict.
+This software falls under the [Dual Use Technology](https://en.wikipedia.org/wiki/Dual-use_technology#United_States) category under applicable U.S. arms export laws.
+If you are using this software in a country that is under restriction from the United States under the Arms Export Control Act, you may only use this for civilian purposes and may not use this software in conflict.
+This author is not responsible for unauthorized usage of this open source project